aliaksei-yarmash/hive/README.md

 ```

 ## To bee done:
-- able to move the stage
+- replace images with font

 ## Credits